What is data loss prevention?

 Related post: File Activity Monitoring Software

-CoSoSys offers an Endpoint Protector as an onsite solution, as a cloud-based service, and as a standalone software package.
+CoSoSys offers a is Endpoint Protector as an onsite solution, as a cloud-based service, and as a standalone software package.
 The onsite version will protect computers running Windows, Mac OS, and Linux.
 A central Endpoint Protector Server appliance communicates across the network with client software installed on each endpoint.
 The Server will also protect attached devices, such as digital cameras and USB sticks.
 The Endpoint protector system is also available as software that implements a virtual appliance on your own server.

 The full Endpoint Protector system includes content protection, device control, enforced encryption, network discovery and mobile device management.
 A standalone version is available to protect just one endpoint per install.
 This is Endpoint Protector Basic and it includes the content and device protector modules of the Server version.